Investor Summary

 |---|---|---|

-The Madison Dividend Income Fund seeks to provide income and attractive long-term returns by investing in high-quality, above-average dividend yield stocks that are historically cheap relative to the broader market, while maintaining defensive characteristics through strong balance sheets and sustainable competitive advantages.
+The Madison Dividend Income Fund seeks to provide income and attractive long-term returns by owning a diversified portfolio of high-quality, above-average dividend yield stocks with strong balance sheets and sustainable competitive advantages, positioned defensively in cheaper areas of the market.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |